Carnegies Shadowing Scheme

 Region(s): All of UK

-The Carnegie and Kate Greenaway Shadowing Scheme provides the opportunity for young readers to shadow the judging process for two of the UK’s most prestigious children’s book awards – The Yoto Carnegie Greenaway Awards.
+The Carnegies Shadowing Scheme provides the opportunity for young readers to shadow the judging process for two of the UK’s most prestigious children’s book awards – the Carnegie Medal for Writing and the Carnegie Medal for Illustration (previously the Kate Greenaway Award).

-- Online interviews with the shortlisted authors and illustrators.
+- A week of virtual events with shortlisted authors and illustrators.

-- Reading Resources and teaching notes to accompany all the shortlisted titles.
+- Discussion prompts and suggested activities to accompany all the shortlisted titles.

 Timetable:

-- The winners of the 2022 Shadowers’ Choice Award will be announced on 16th June alongside the winners of the 2022 Yoto Carnegie and Kate Greenaway Medals.
+- The winners of the Shadowers’ Choice Awards will be announced alongside the winners of the Carnegie Medals for Writing and Illustration in late June 2027.

 About CILIP: CILIP is the UK’s library and information association.
 They work to develop and improve library and information services and to support and advocate for information professionals and librarians.